-40. Public Health England (PHE) has provided the following information to be included in the COTs overarching statement: "While trans fats are associated with risk of heart disease, UK consumption is less than the recommended maximum intake.
+39. PHE has kindly provided the following information to be included in the COTs overarching statement: "While trans fats are associated with risk of heart disease, UK consumption is less than the recommended maximum intake.
 However, many still eat more saturated fat than recommended, which can lead to higher blood cholesterol and heart disease.
 Until all responses have been received, current advice (by PHE) is to consume no more than 10% of calories each day from saturated fat."